oneapi-src/level-zero-spec/core/INTRO.md

 The following section provides high-level design philosophy of the APIs.
 For more detailed information, refer to the programming guides and detailed specification pages.

-## Cross-Device Support
+## Terminology
-In order to both expose the full capabilities of GPUs and remain supportable by other devices, the API definition is sub-divided into "Core" and "Extended".
-"Core" represents APIs that all fully cross-device while "Extended" represents APIs that are device-specific.
-All implementations must support "Core" APIs while "Extended" APIs are optional.
-An implementation will return ::XE_RESULT_ERROR_UNSUPPORTED for any feature request not supported by that device.

-Note: currently all APIs are defined as part of the "Core" specification until they are determined to not be supportable by other devices.
+This specification uses key words based on [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) to indicate requirement level.
+In particular, the following words are used to describe the actions of an implementation of this specification:
+- **May**: the word _may_, or the adjective _optional_, mean that conforming implementations are permitted to, but need not behave as described.
+- **Should**: the word _should_, or the adjective _recommended_, mean that there could be reasons for an implementations to deviate from the behavior described, but that such deviation should be avoided.
+- **Must**: the word _must_, or the term _required_ or _shall_, mean that the behavior described is an absolute requirement of the specification.

 ## Naming Convention
-The following naming convention is followed in order to avoid conflicts within the API, or with other APIs and libraries:
+The following naming conventions are followed in order to avoid conflicts within the API, or with other APIs and libraries:
 - all driver entry points are prefixed with xe
 - all types follow **xe_\<name\>_t** convention
 - all macros and enumerator values use all caps **XE_\<SCOPE\>_\<NAME\>** convention
-- all functions use camel case **xe\<Actor\>\<Action\>\<Object\>** convention
+- all functions use camel case **xe\<Object\>\<Action\>** convention
+    + exception: since "driver" functions use implicit \<Object\>, it is omitted
 - all structure members and function parameters use camel case convention

+In addition, the following coding standards are followed:
 - all function input parameters precede output parameters
+- all functions return ::xe_result_t

 Note: "Xe" is a placeholder until One API branding is decided.

-## Terminology
-This specification uses key words based on [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) to indicate requirement level.
-In particular, the following words are used to describe the actions of an implementation of this specification:
-- **May**: the word _may_, or the adjective _optional_, mean that conforming implementations are permitted to, but need not behave as described.
-- **Should**: the word _should_, or the adjective _recommended_, mean that there could be reasons for an implementations to deviate from the behavior described, but that such deviation should be avoided.
-- **Must**: the word _must_, or the term _required_ or _shall_, mean that the behavior described is an absolute requirement of the specification.

 ## Versioning
 There are multiple versions that should be used by the application to determine compatibility: